 Aurelius frequently runs internal penetration testing upon its servers to evaluate the security of the system.
 These tests are performed to identify both weaknesses, including the potential for unauthorized parties to gain access to the system's features and data.
 Rest assured that your data is safe.

-Our secure data centers utilize the Amazon Web Service (AWS) technology.
-Amazon continually manages risk and undergoes recurring assessments to ensure compliance with industry standards.
-Amazon’s data center operations have been accredited under:
+Our secure data centers utilize the Amazon Web Service (AWS), Google Cloud and Microsoft Azure technology and have automatic fail over from one provider to the next.
+For example, if AWS goes down, our application will remain running on one of the other providers.
+Amazon, Google and Microsoft continually manages risk and undergo recurring assessments to ensure compliance with industry standards.
+Amazon, Google and Microsoft’s data center operations have been accredited under:

 - ISO 27001